iwdgo/processorfeatures/README.md

 The variable has an effect only when cross-compiling or re-compiling go locally.
 Purpose of the module is to detect processor characteristics and set the relevant processor variable accordingly.

+## Linux

+File '/proc/cpuinfo' is parsed to locate all flags.
+Reported flags are used to determine version of processor.

 ## Windows

 Win32 API call `IsProcessorFeaturePresent` is used to collect the features of the processor.